forcedotcom/Einstein-GPT-for-Developers/README.md

 </div>

-Einstein for Developers is an AI-powered developer tool that’s available as an easy-to-install Visual Studio Code extension built using CodeGen and XGen, the secure, custom AI models from Salesforce.
+Einstein for Developers is an AI-powered developer tool that’s available as an easy-to-install Visual Studio Code extension built using `CodeGen` and `xGen-Code`, the secure, custom AI models from Salesforce.
 The extension doesn’t use customer data to train our LLM.

 Head over to the [Einstein for Developers Documentation](https://developer.salesforce.com/tools/vscode/en/einstein/einstein-overview) to learn more.